Should I cover my outside faucet in winter? Why doing so could avert damage to your home

 Protecting an outside faucet from freezing in winter is one of the best ways to help mitigate damage caused by burst pipes.
 If you can't let an outdoor faucet drip to prevent freezing or turn the water supply off at the mains, then covering an outside faucet is your next course of action to help protect your waterlines in winter.

-As big freezes are expected to hit parts of the country, experts explain when covering an outside faucet could be helpful, and what else you should be doing.
+As big freezes will hit this winter, especially in northern territories, experts explain when covering an outside faucet could be helpful, and what else you should be doing.

 Should I cover my outside faucet in winter?